ShellRox/SteamAuthPy/README.md

 ---
 # requestGuide()

-Returns a string of information about all functions in controller and arguments that they take
+Returns a string of information about all functions in controller and arguments that they take.

 # requestOauth(*path)

 Uses regex to find Oauth (Access) token from Steam's chat.
-If path argument is not entered, `authentication/steamchat.html` is checked
+If path argument is not entered, `authentication/steamchat.html` is checked.

 You are required to copy HTML like this in order for module to work: